 Cornstarch or Baking Soda

-- Mix cornstarch and water to make a paste, apply paste to wet sponge and scrub out the marks.
+- Combine the two items to make a paste, apply to wet sponge and scrub out the marks.

-- Drizzle or spray club soda over the floor, leave for a couple minutes then mop up.
+- Drizzle or spray club soda over the linoleum, leave for a couple minutes then wipe up.

 - Rub with an artgum eraser until it’s removed.